-Based on recent research, selling second hand clothes could be the way forward if you’re looking to put some extra cash in your pocket.
+Based on recent research, selling second hand clothes could be the way forward if you’re looking to put some extra cash in your pocket, I own an amazing black fur gilet collection that I want to sell so that I can get a new one.
 Over £1.7 billion of unwanted or unworn clothes are laying about in women’s wardrobes.

 Research also suggests that most women have nearly £1,000 worth of clothes in their wardrobe that haven’t been worn for a year or more and if clothes are worth less than £16 the average woman won’t bother returning it.